raelyard/life-book/truth-free.md

 Does truth even matter at all?
 It may be possible that willful ignorance is better than pursuit of truth.
 If one is ignorant anyway, given the impossibility of complete understanding, perhaps it's best to stay ignorant of even those truths that are attainable, particularly the uncomfortable ones.

+There are two clear approaches to determining is truth is really preferable to to falsehood.
+One is a utilitarian approach and the other is to consider the alternative.

+## Alternative to Valuing Truth

 To respond to the question of the utility of truth, one need only look at the alternative.

 To live in falsehood seems an endless path to ruin.
 There are popular songs expressing a desire not to know the truth about an unfaithful lover.
 A song like that is as sad as anything I can imagine - an expression of a person so unwilling to know the truth as to choose to live in the darkness of not knowing something of the utmost importance; something with the power to devastate.